Bylaw or Policy: Which is it?

 Bylaw or policy?
-This is a common question posed by boards of directors fight about whether something is a bylaw or a policy.
+It is surprising how many boards of directors fight about whether something is a bylaw or a policy.
 It should not (and is not) that difficult.
 The answer is usually apparent if you consider the different purposes of bylaw and policies.

-Are the primary governance document of your organization.
+Bylaws are the primary governance document of your organization.
 They are a snapshot of the topmost internal management of your organization.
-Bylaws tend to address static, “boilerplate” topics.
+They tend to address static, “boilerplate” topics.
 Common topics are membership categories, dues, types of committees, and voting rights.
 While the board of directors can amend bylwas at any time, they are intended to remain in place for the foreseeable future.
 In other words, they have a sense of permenance.

-Are flexible and take into account current regulatory, ethical, competitive, and social norms.
-In other words, topics and rules that can change are better suited for policies than bylaws.
-Examples include personnel policies, organizational charts, operational matters, safety policies, codes of conduct.
+Policies are flexible and take into account current regulatory, ethical, competitive, and social norms.
+In other words, topics and rules that can change are better suited for policies rather than bylaws.
+For example, policies ususally address personnel matters, organizational charts, operational matters, safety procedures, and codes of conduct.
 These are topics that are likely change as your business grows, expands, or industry standards change.
 Policies are the procedural and managerial functions that are usually more detailed and concern narrow, issue-specific matters.